atsb/MacPenumbra/README.md

 ==============
 A project to create a modernised version of Frictional Games' HPL1 game engine and Penumbra game series source code.
 Aiming to be as close to vanilla as possible.

-NOTE: Currently this is NOT ARM64 compatible for Macs due to a CG.Framework dependency.
-Otherwise, for x86_64 Intel Mac users, this is playable.

 NOTE: This is currently under heavy development.
 We WILL have a proper universal macOS version eventually!
 Contributors are welcome.

-NOTE: GNU/Linux support remains and should be buildable.
-PR's welcome.

 Building
 --------